maximebf/atomik/docs/en/manual/controllers.md

 # Controller

+<div class="note">You will need the Controller plugin which is bundled with Atomik</div>

 Atomik action files do not follow any conventions.
 However, some of you may have used MVC frameworks where the business logic is coded in controllers.
 Controllers are classes where their methods are actions.